Ike & Tina Turner: 1970–1976: Mainstream success

 In May 1971, Ike and Tina were the opening act for Johnny Mathis at Caesars Palace in Las Vegas; performing for the first time in a main showroom at the hotel.
 Earlier in the year Liberty Records was absorbed into United Artists Records, where Ike and Tina would remain as a duo.
 Their first release for the label was the live album, What You Hear Is What You Get, recorded during their concert at Carnegie Hall in April 1971.
 It peaked at No. 25 on the Billboard 200 and No. 7 on the R&B chart.
 The album was certified Gold by the RIAA in 1972.
 In July 1971, Ike and Tina filmed a concert during the Schaefer Music Festival at Central Park.
 It aired as Good Vibrations from Central Park on ABC-TV in August 1971.
 Also in 1971, they had a top 40 R&B hits with "Ooh Poo Pah Doo" and "I'm Yours (Use Me Anyway You Wanna)".
 In November 1971, Ike and Tina released the album 'Nuff Said.
 Around this time, the Kings of Rhythm were renamed the Family Vibes.
-In February 1972, the Turners officially opened their recording studio, Bolic Sound, to the public.
-The facilities had already been in use for Turner productions since 1970.
-A few months later they released the album Feel Good.
-Nine out of the ten tracks on the album were written by Tina.
-In August, they performed at Nassau County's first major rock festival, Festival of Hope Rockfest, at Roosevelt Raceway to benefit crippled children.
-In October, they performed "It's Gonna Work Out Fine" on The Tonight Show Starring Johnny Carson, which was included on the album Here's Johnny: Magic Moments From the Tonight Show.
-The duo had moderate R&B chart success with the Tina penned "Up in Heah" in 1972 and a cover of Little Richard's "Early One Morning" in 1973.